 This course provides MSPP students with an overview of contemporary public management.
 We review important intellectual and constitutional foundations of the administrative state.
 Through discussion, verbal and written exercises, we will review the theoretical and actual structure of public programs and organizations, with special attention to how to recognize and use theory in practice.
 The course will review aspects of the structural dimension of public management, including the rule of law, direct and indirect management, budgeting, contracting and human resources.
+The class will apply theory to an actual Federal program, the Housing Counseling Program run by the U.S. Department of Housing and Urban Development.
 A major objective of the course is to develop skills in critical analysis necessary for practice.